Silestone Trendspotter Drew McGukin’s Studio Kitchen

 Drew McGukin answered a few questions about the look and function of his kitchen design:

-100% there are many lines, vendors and manufacturers experimenting beautifully in and around this concept.
+A. 100% — there are many lines, vendors and manufacturers experimenting beautifully in and around this concept.
 There is not doubt the contemporary kitchen looks very different than the traditional mold.

-How did the multi-function design of the space influence your color palette and material selection?
+Q How did the multi-function design of the space influence your colour palette and material selection?

-I focused on layers of warm whites and neutrals.
+A. I focused on layers of warm whites and neutrals.
 I wanted to streamline the visual field as much as the function.
-There are many layers to the function just there are many notes, nods and layers to the neutral shades and textural combinations in the color palette.
+There are many layers to the function just there are many notes, nods and layers to the neutral shades and textural combinations in the colour palette.

-Take chances.
+A. Take chances.
 Don’t be afraid to mix.
-Consider materials from a place of “authenticity” what feels real, strong, beautiful, timeless and affirming to the touch
+Consider materials from a place of “authenticity” — what feels real, strong, beautiful, timeless and affirming to the touch…

-I call it a Studio Kitchen because “studio” denotes activity, creativity, bustling movement of some sort in the realm of being, happening, building creating.
+A. I call it a Studio Kitchen because “studio» denotes activity, creativity, bustling movement of some sort in the realm of being, happening, building… creating.
 Overall, the idea of something more than just a kitchen, and possibilities that manifests.

 Stay tuned in the coming weeks as we reveal the one more kitchen designed by our Silestone Trendspotters for a variety of lifestyles and design aesthetics.
 Follow along on with our Trendspotters on Twitter and Instagram using #SilestoneTrends.